 Let us know via email, copying the teacher you have requested the letter from.
-The teacher can then set up a 15-time with our team to verbally give your recommendation.
+The teacher can then set up a 15 minute meeting with our team to verbally give your recommendation.

 You can edit your application as many times as you want before the deadline.
 Keep in mind, Google Forms will not allow you to change the file you uploaded after submitting it, but you can upload additional documents.
 We will check applications for completeness, but will not review application contents until the deadline.

 Friday, March 15 at 4:00pm Pacific Time the application window closes.

 March 16 - April 15 or after: Review of applications.
 All applicants will receive an email notification of their status by April 30.

 April 15 - May 31: Deeper review with phone and/or in-person interviews.